EntryDSM/Hermes/README.md

 ## Getting Started

-By follow these instrucction, you can run hermes on the local for dev&test purpose.
+By follow these instructions, you can run and test hermes on your environment

 ### configure pyenv